-Throughout the following subsections we refer to the "Juul Møller Bokhandel A/S" case study (Andersen, 1997) that describes the problems of a small bookstore coping with rapidly expanding Internet-based book retailers.
-The bookstore has a strong business relationship with the Norwegian school of Management.
+Throughout the following subsections, we refer to the "Juul Møller Bokhandel A/S" Case Study (Andersen, 1997) that describes the problems of a small bookstore coping with rapidly expanding Internet-based book retailers.
+The bookstore has a strong business relationship with the Norwegian School of

+Management.
 Nevertheless, there are communication gaps between them.
 As a consequence, the bookseller is in trouble, for example, when pricing the books (due to a lack of information about the number of attendees of some courses) or when the School changes the required literature.
-Besides, there are also problems with the distribution chain.
+In addition, there are problems with the distribution chain.
 This requires a strong knowledge of distributors' and publishers' processes and practices.

-Domain Requirements Description phase
+Domain Requirements Description Phase

-Although many authors make use of goals in requirements engineering (Antón, 1998, Potts, 1999), we prefer the approach coming from Jacobson et al. (1992) and we describe requirements in terms of use case diagrams.
-The Domain Requirements Description phase, as a result, is a functional description of the system composed of a hierarchical series of use case diagrams.
+Although many authors make use of goals in requirements engineering (Antón & Potts, 1998, Potts, 1999), we prefer the approach coming from Jacobson, Christerson, Jonsson, and Overgaard (1992), and we describe requirements in terms of use case diagrams.
+The Domain Requirements Description Phase, as a result, is a functional description of the system composed of a hierarchical series of use case diagrams.
 Scenarios of the detailed use case diagrams are then explained using sequence diagrams.
 Figure 3 shows part of the Domain Requirements Description diagram depicting our analysis for the bookstore case study.
 Stereotypes used here come from the UML standard.

-Throughout this paper, we will only examine one scenario.
-That is the one that takes place every time that the bookstore needs to purchase some books (Provide Books use case in Figure 3).
-This may happen, for example, before the beginning of every semester, so as to provision the store with the requested books and therefore anticipate the students' needs; or when some faculty has been known to change the required literature, or switch a book from "recommended" into "required".
-The scenario begins with the prediction of the students needs in order to establish whether there is a sufficient number of items of that book in the store, or not.
-If not, and the book is needed, a new purchase is to be made; this in turn includes (see Figure 3):
+Throughout this chapter, we will only examine one scenario-the one that takes place every time that the bookstore needs to purchase some books (Provide Books use case in Figure 3).
+This may happen, for example, before the beginning of every semester, so as to provide the store with the requested books and therefore anticipate the students' needs; or when some faculty has changed the required literature or switched a book from "recommended" to "required."
+The scenario begins with the prediction of the students' needs in order to establish whether there is a sufficient number of copies of that book in the store or not.
+If not, and if the book is needed, a new purchase must be made; this in turn includes (see Figure 3):

-- Definition of the wished quotation (Define Purchase-Money use case) by the use of an expert system which holds the history of previous purchases, especially in what concerns courses, teachers, number of attendees, books purchased and books sold, suppliers, time elapsed for negotiation and delivery, and so forth. - Negotiation of the price (Negotiate Purchase-Money use case). - Execution of the order (Carry Out Order). - Updating of the purchase history archive (Update Purchase History) in order to increase the knowledge of the purchase expert system. - Receiving delivery information about the purchase (Receive Delivery) in order to close the case related to it.
+- Definition of the desired quotation (Define Purchase-Money use case) by the use of an expert system that holds the history of previous purchases, especially with regard to courses, teachers, number of attendees, books purchased and books sold, suppliers, time elapsed for negotiation and delivery, and so forth. - Negotiation of the price (Negotiate Purchase-Money use case). - Execution of the order (Carry Out Order). - Updating of the purchase history archive (Update Purchase History) in order to increase the knowledge of the purchase expert system. - Receiving delivery information about the purchase (Receive Delivery) in order to close the case related to it.

 Figure 3.
-A portion of Domain Requirements Description diagram
+A portion of domain requirements description diagram

-Agent Identification phase
+Agent Identification Phase